How do I connect Drupal on UNIX and Linux to SQL Server?

 Step 1: Verify that you can retrieve SQL Server Data from PHP outside of Drupal

-driver.
-Before attempting to retrieve your SQL Server data from Drupal, you need verify that you can retrieve your data from PHP by using PDO_ODBC
+The Drupal driver for ODBC databases uses PHP's PDO_ODBC driver.
+Before attempting to retrieve your SQL Server data from Drupal, you need verify that you can retrieve your data from PHP by using PDO_ODBC.

 -